dcminter/hntags.com/README.md

 ## Usage

-I'm using [uv](https://docs.astral.sh/uv/) so this will be something like `uv run main.py` - however since this is not so much "in-progress" as "barely started and clearly unfinished" that's a bit academic for now.
+I'm using [uv](https://docs.astral.sh/uv/) so this will be something like `uv run hntags` - though I do plan to dockerise this at some point.

 When finished this will parse the Hacker News feed and dump the results as one or more html etc. files suitable for use as static content on the [hntags.com](https://hntags.com/) website.